Where to give birth

 Preparations for the birth

 Good preparation may dispel fears and anxieties.
-You can prepare by attending an information evening, taking a course and considering a birth plan.
+You can prepare by watching our video series, taking a course and considering a birth plan.
 Use our handy checklist to help you complete the number of practical matters that need to get done before 37 weeks of pregnancy.

 When to call?